 - Make sure the certification is complete and sufficient.
 If not, request in writing that specific issues be “cured.”
 If the employee doesn’t provide the information within seven days, the leave may be delayed or denied.

 - An HR professional or management official, but not the employee’s supervisor, should contact the physician to clarify handwriting, meaning, or authenticity if questionable.

 - Encourage the employee to work with you in setting up a schedule that includes as many treatments as possible in off-work hours.

 - Transfer the employee to a position where absences are less disruptive (as long as pay and benefits remain equivalent).

 - Look for obvious abuse patterns and bring it to the certifying doctor’s attention (such as the Monday/Friday syndrome).

-- Ensure your processing systems can handle tracking of intermittent leave.
+- Ensure your processing systems can handle tracking of intermittent FMLA leave.

-- Require recertification every 30 days, if the employee asks for an extension, if circumstances change, or if you receive information that is suspicious.
+- Require recertification every 30 days, if the employee asks for an extension, if circumstances change, or if you receive suspicious information.
 Require a new certification for each 12-month period.